Time icon

 Aid participation in your employee recognition program by providing ground rules on acknowledging each other’s contributions.
 These will vary depending on your goals but may include:

-• Criteria: Consider when you will recognize employees, whether it’s for achieving certain goals, displaying company values, or reaching various milestones.
+• Criteria: Consider when you will recognize employees, whether it’s for achieving certain employee development goals, displaying company values, or reaching various milestones.

 • Recipients: Determine who is eligible for rewards and, if applicable, how you’ll encourage employees to reward people in adjacent departments rather than their closest allies.